 Manchester City face Tottenham in the Premier League this weekend, with both sides having high hopes of enjoying a successful season.

-Here are five of the best Manchester City v Tottenham games.
+Ahead of the fixture, we’ve remembered five of the best Manchester City v Tottenham games.

-Manchester City 5-2 Tottenham, 1994
+Manchester City 5-2 Tottenham, Premier League, 1994

-Tottenham 3-4 Manchester City, 2004
+Tottenham 3-4 Manchester City, FA Cup, 2004

-Manchester City 0-1 Tottenham, 2010
+Manchester City 0-1 Tottenham, Premier League, 2010

 A tense encounter was decided by Peter Crouch’s late header, the England forward nodding past Martin Fulop to spark wild celebrations from the travelling support.

-Manchester City 4-3 Tottenham, 2019
+Manchester City 4-3 Tottenham, Champions League, 2019

 In a frantic start, the two sides exchanged four goals in the opening 11 minutes in a thrilling end-to-end contest.

-Raheem Sterling opened the scoring for City, before a Son Heung-Min double put Spurs in control.
+Raheem Sterling opened the scoring for City, before a Son Heung-min double put Spurs in control.
 Bernardo Silva responded for the hosts within seconds of the restart, before Sterling’s second gave City a 3-2 lead after just 21 minutes.

 Sergio Aguero put City in front on aggregate for the first time just before the hour mark, before Fernando Llorente controversially bundled home Tottenham’s third to put them back ahead on away goals.